7 Everyday Essential Gadgets Before Smartphones Landed

 The concept was simple: a small cassette player with headphones that you could carry in your pocket.
 It sounds obvious now, but at the time, even Sony’s own executives were unconvinced.

 The first 30,000 units sold out before the end of August 1979.
 Over the following decade, Sony sold more than 50 million Walkmans.
 By the time the cassette version was discontinued, total Walkman sales across all formats had crossed 400 million units worldwide.
+In the later years, it was replaced by portable CD players which eventually gave way to MP3 players with more storage options from a single device.

 2. Nintendo Game Boy